botlabs-gg/yagpdb/breaking_changes.md

 **27th Jul 2019 (1.19.12-dev)**

  - You can't access old message logs unless you migrate them from the old format using the `migratelogs` owner only command.
-Be carefull and only run this once as otherwise youll have duplicate log entries.
+Be careful and only run this once as otherwise you'll have duplicate log entries.
- - Message log tables has been restructured, the ones used now are messages2 and message_logs2.
+ - Message log tables has been restructured, the ones used now are `messages2` and `message_logs2`.
  - Note that this does not remove the old logs after migrating them, so you'll have to delete those tables (messages, message_logs) yourself if you want to save space.

  - If you somehow to manage to run it several times then use the following query to delete legacy imported duplicates: